n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 3. Applying the basic substitution features from GSUB
 4. Final reordering
 5. Applying all remaining substitution features from GSUB
-6. Applying positioning features from GPOS
+6. Applying all remaining positioning features from GPOS

 As with other Indic scripts, the initial reordering stage and the